ismaelJimenez/BitcoinEthereumRaspiNode/raspi3-crypto-center.md

 If hard drive is not ext4, then disable inter-process communication by adding --ipcdisable flag
 # Update
 ## Bitcoin
 * Check for updates in https://bitcoin.org/en/download.
-If any, update accordingly.
+If any, update the version in the [bitcoin installer script](../master/bitcoin-installer.sh) and run it.

 ## Ethereum
 Check for new versions at https://geth.ethereum.org/downloads/.
-If any, update accordingly.
+If any, update the version in the [geth installer script](../master/geth-installer.sh) and run it.